Find out how our trained counsellors could help you if you are finding it hard to come to terms with feelings about sight loss

 "Having emotional support has helped me enormously, I was really struggling before.
 I now go to MS Society meetings every month and that really helps me.
 I go to computer class as well.
 It's really difficult, but I have to keep trying.
 I am more confident and I know I can get help if I need it in the future.
 I would recommend this kind of help to anyone who is losing their sight."

 Our service is confidential.
-This means that what you say to us will remain within the ESS and will not be passed on to anyone else without your consent.
+This means that what you say to us will remain within our team and will not be passed on to anyone else without your consent.
 The only exception would be if we had very serious concerns about your safety or that of others.
 In such exceptional circumstances we would discuss this with you and encourage you to seek emergency support.

 As an Organisational Member of BACP we are bound by its Ethical Framework for Good Practice in Counselling and Psychotherapy, the Ethical Guidelines for Researching Counselling and Psychotherapy (where organisations undertake research) and subject to the Professional Conduct Procedure for the time being in force.
 We also comply with the Data Protection Act.

-Call our Helpline on 0303 123 9999 or email firstname.lastname@example.org and ask to be referred to the Emotional Support Service.
+Call our Helpline on 0303 123 9999 or email firstname.lastname@example.org and ask to be referred to the Sight Loss Counselling Team.
 You can contact us through Type Talk in the same way.

 Alternatively you can email us at email@example.com.
 The small size of our service means we cannot offer a direct telephone number.